Find synonyms Find exact match

 Intellectual disability — Iodine deficiency also appears to have adverse effects on growth and development in the postnatal period.
 Children and adolescents in regions of iodine deficiency are at risk for some degree of intellectual disability.
 A meta-analysis of studies relating iodine deficiency to cognitive development suggested that iodine deficiency alone caused an average loss of 13.5 IQ points in affected subjects .
 Developmental studies in iodine-deficient regions have many limitations, including an inability to distinguish between the persistent effects of fetal iodine deficiency and the ongoing effects of iodine deficiency in childhood and adolescence.

-Even in developed countries, marginal iodine sufficiency may lead to intellectual compromise.
+Even in developed countries, marginal iodine sufficiency may lead to intellectual compromise .
 In Jaen province, Spain, schoolchildren with urinary iodine concentrations below 100 mcg/L had lower IQ scores: 96.4 versus 99.0 in schoolchildren with urinary iodine concentrations greater than 100 mcg/L .
+In Australia, children born to mothers with urinary iodine concentrations during pregnancy of less than 150 mcg/L compared with ≥150 mcg/L had reductions in spelling, grammar, and English-literacy standardized test scores at age nine years .
+The children grew up in a region considered to be iodine replete (median urinary iodine concentration 108 mcg/L), and therefore the results reflect the effects of fetal rather than childhood iodine insufficiency.

 Intellectual disability resulting from the effects of iodine deficiency on the central nervous system during fetal development is not reversible.
 In contrast, the additional impairment caused by continuing postnatal hypothyroidism and/or iodine deficiency may improve with appropriate thyroid hormone replacement and/or iodine supplementation .
 In a trial of iodine supplementation or placebo in 310 children in Albania, iodine supplementation significantly improved thyroid function (prevalence of hypothyroxinemia was reduced from approximately 30 to <1 percent) and performance on cognitive testing .